 In some cases, external funds received may be, by the terms on which they are provided, in part a gift and in part a sponsored award.
 In that event, funds received may be allocated between gift and sponsored award, and the corpus of each portion treated differently and appropriately for management, accounting, compliance and oversight purposes.

-Persons who must comply with this policy include all submitting offices (OSP, HMS SPA and HSPH SPA) for sponsored program awards; school-level officials who administer or negotiate gifts or sponsored program awards at their schools; OTD; UDO;, RSO; and all schools and units, University-wide initiatives, and centers, and all Harvard University faculty, other academic appointees, staff, students and any other individuals who apply for, seek, or receive external funding at Harvard University.
+Persons who must comply with this policy include all submitting offices (OSP, HMS SPA and HSPH SPA) for sponsored program awards; school-level officials who administer or negotiate gifts or sponsored program awards at their schools; OTD; UDO; ADS; and all schools and units, University-wide initiatives, and centers, and all Harvard University faculty, other academic appointees, staff, students and any other individuals who apply for, seek, or receive external funding at Harvard University.

 In situations in which the determination of gift vs. sponsored program award is not obvious, the offices identified below are expected to coordinate as follows:

-The sponsored programs submitting offices (OSP, HMS SPA and HSPH SPA) OTD, UDO, RSO, and the Office of the Provost are responsible, under the procedures and considering the factors specified above, for working in conjunction with one another to reach a determination as to whether the external funding is a gift or a sponsored award.
+The sponsored programs submitting offices (OSP, HMS SPA and HSPH SPA) OTD, UDO, ADS, and the Office of the Provost are responsible, under the procedures and considering the factors specified above, for working in conjunction with one another to reach a determination as to whether the external funding is a gift or a sponsored award.
 The submitting offices and OTD are also responsible for following the normal procedures required to accept and set up a sponsored award.